#1 Tree Removal & Tree Service Provider

 Tree work often creates opportunities to improve the overall function and appearance of a property after removal is complete.
 Leftover stumps, exposed roots, uneven surfaces, and overgrown areas can interfere with mowing, drainage, landscaping improvements, fencing projects, and future property use.

-Depending on project goals, additional recommendations may include grading adjustments, debris hauling, brush cleanup, mulch placement, planting preparation, drainage improvements, or site restoration measures that improve long-term property use.
+Depending on project goals, additional recommendations may include grading adjustments, debris hauling, brush cleanup, mulch placement, planting preparation, drainage improvements, or site restoration measures.
+Marion maintains its own yard waste and compost program, separate from the countywide Solid Waste Agency facility in Cedar Rapids, and we advise on the correct local drop-off point depending on load size and material type.

 Advanced Safety, Emergency Response, and Community Impact